artefactory/choice-learn/docs/paper/paper.md

 ---
-title: '`Choice-Learn`: A Python package for generic choice modelling with large datasets.'
+title: '`Choice-Learn`: Large-scale choice modeling for operational contexts through the lens of machine learning'

 # Idea to introduce: ML&Classical, toolbox
 # A Python Toolbox for generic and custom choice modelling ?
 tags: